 Community Access Pass Information

 We kindly ask that you return the passes promptly due to their popularity.
 Always call ahead to the participating organization before your visit to find out if any restrictions are currently in place.
+Lost or damaged passes will be charged a replacement fee.
+View our Fees & Charges Policy

 Celebrating over 40 years as a champion of visual arts and fine craft in the Burlington community, the Art Gallery of Burlington offers art education, family activities, world-class exhibitions, and an extensive Canadian ceramics collection.
 Our space boasts a beautiful greenhouse, courtyard, and one of the finest gallery shops in Canada.
 Open every day.

-• Parking voucher (present the pass at the Brock Lobby to receive a daily pass and shop discount)
+• Parking voucher: Present the pass at the Brock Lobby to receive a daily pass and shop discount.

-• Valid for a one week loan, checked out using an adult library card.
+• Valid for a one-week loan, checked out using an adult library card.

 • General admission only; extra fees apply for classes and special events.